taraengel/meditation-trainer-london-fe-skills-020419/README.md

 appropriate JavaScript.
 For example, we need the button text and instructions on the page to change with each click.

+Remember to use your Git skills to keep work moving smoothly.
+The `master` branch should stay clean and functional and whenever you need to add a new feature, create a branch for it.

 Now you're on your way.
 If this seems like a big project, don't worry!
 You've got this.
 Take a few deep breaths and jump in.